kinikiti/monitors/README.md

 Overall ideology based on [OpenShift user-defined projects monitoring](https://docs.openshift.com/container-platform/4.7/monitoring/monitoring-overview.html):
 ![Architecture](download.svg)

-CP4D monitored by batch jobs running periodically.
+CP4D monitored by python code running periodically.
+Data gathering is quite slow and depend on the amount of content in CP4D.
 Because of that metrics are delivered via [Prometheus pushgateway](https://github.com/prometheus/pushgateway).
+Python code collect data as an `admin` user via `cpdctl` tool.
+All monitors are in the same namespace as a CP4D instance and monitor only one CP4D within same namespace.
 ## Prerequesites
 OpenShift at least v4.6.X
 Cloud pak for data at least v3.5.9